Over

 the years I have had the opportunity to play the instruments

-of many of the great contemporary makers as well as of the historical
+of many of the great contemporary makers as well as those of the

-how a student builds a uniform stroke, and dead or hot spots demand
+how a student builds a uniform stroke.
+Dead or hot spots demand

 a control beyond the ability of the average player to overcome.

-and a bad neck design means all fingering is more difficult and
+all fingering is more difficult and less clear.
+As a player ascends

-less clear.
-As one ascends the ladder of learning to the performance
+the ladder of learning to the performance level, need for quite

-and still maintaining control of the musical dynamics learned on
+and color, while the player still has control of the musical dynamics

-an instrument that was more accessible to the player’s ear.
+learned on an instrument that was more accessible to the player’s

 My